 Elly Hoyt is a truly gifted jazz vocalist who has an intoxicating love for music and life – even saying, “music means so much that it slightly rules my existence”.
-The Tasmanian-born, 25-year-old has just released her debut self-titled album, which is sure to be the first of many that shows-off her smooth, seductive and versatile voice.
+The Tasmanian-born, 28-year-old has just released her second album ‘Oranges & Sunshine’, which shows-off her smooth, seductive and versatile voice.

 From the time she stood on stage as a five-year-old and overwhelmed parents and staff – even bringing some to tears – at a primary school performance with a solo rendition of Silent Night, Elly Hoyt has been on stage wowing audiences ever since.

 She grew up in the bush in north-western Tasmania where she often listened to her father’s collection of jazz greats, including Ella Fitzgerald, Billie Holiday, Sarah Vaughan and Carmen McRae.

 At 13, she decided jazz was the road she would travel after auditioning for the Tattersall’s Youth Big Band.
 Subsequently she joined them and for three years enjoyed valuable experience and learning including performances with the band’s patron, Don Burrows and support act for James Morrison.